 - You can do this in the Fitbit app and on the Fitbit itself for certain model watches from the Clocks app.

-- Then, in the Fitbit app, go to the Clock Faces tile and tap the previous clock face and choose Remove Clock Face.
+- Then, in the Fitbit app, go to the Gallery tile, tap the previous clock face, and choose Remove Clock Face.

-- Checkmark the permissions you want, then tap Install.
+- Checkmark the permissions you want, then tap Proceed.
 We recommend allowing all requested permissions for the best performance.

 Try a different clockface